Touhou Kishinjou: Double Dealing Character Game Cover

 • “Its setting surrounds this musical environment and this idea around affected powered weapons.”

-The story of "Touhou Kishinjou ~ Double Dealing Character" revolves around a social uprising in Gensokyo, exploring themes of power dynamics and the manipulation of revolutionary movements.
-While the plot is praised for its polish and self-contained nature, some reviewers feel it lacks depth and fails to fully develop its ambitious themes, leaving a sense of missed potential.
-Overall, the narrative is seen as a mix of cultural influences, but its execution may not resonate with all players.
+The story of "Touhou Kishinjou ~ Double Dealing Character" revolves around a social uprising in Gensokyo, where the weak seek to overthrow the strong, though the narrative struggles to fully explore its themes of revolution and manipulation due to the game's format.
+While the plot is praised for its polish and self-contained nature, many reviewers feel it lacks depth and effectiveness, suggesting that the ambitious themes could have been better developed.
+Overall, the story is seen as a serious and philosophical attempt that doesn't quite reach its potential.

-• “Touhou Kishinjou ~ Double Dealing Character tells the story of a social uprising in Gensokyo, where the weak gain power in an attempt to rule over the strong, but behind the scenes, not everything is as it appears.”
+• “Touhou Kishinjou ~ Double Dealing Character tells the story of a social uprising in Gensokyo, where the weak gain power in an attempt to rule over the strong, but behind the scenes, not everything is as it would appear.”

 • “I believe that ZUN really wanted to tell a proper story of how revolutions and salvation-seeking people in general are taken advantage of by power-seeking opportunists, but because of its format as a game and Touhou's general themes, his ambition could not be fully accomplished.”